troykinsella/qc/README.md

 By default, `qc` connects to a message queue broker at `amqp://guest:guest@localhost:5672/`.
-Pass `-u` with an alternate URL to change the broker to which `qc` connects.
+Pass `-u` with an alternate URL, or set the `QC_BROKER_URL` environment variable to change the broker to which `qc` connects.

 Supply an exchange name with the `-e` option.
 Supply one or more routing keys with the `-r` option.